-For best results I recommend you watch the video in the recipe card before beginning.
-Enjoy!
+While my recipe is more simple than most, I still recommend you watch the video in the recipe card before beginning.

 - I strongly recommend you read through the post and watch the video before beginning.
 It will help you, especially when it comes to icing the petit fours as flawlessly as possible!

 - If making fillings listed from scratch, prepare these in advance of beginning the recipe.1 batch lemon curd, 1 batch raspberry cake filling

 - Combine butter, cream cheese, and sugar in a large bowl and beat with an electric mixer until creamy, well-combined and lightened in color.⅔ cup (150 g) unsalted butter, 4 oz (113 g) cream cheese, 1 ½ cups (300 g) granulated sugar

 - Add eggs, one at a time, stirring wella after each addition (about 10 seconds on medium speed after each egg).4 large eggs

 - Stir in vanilla extract.
 Mixture should be very smooth, light, and creamy when finished mixing.
 Be sure to scrape the sides and bottom of the bowl periodically to make sure all ingredients are well-combined.2 teaspoons vanilla extract

 - With mixer on low-speed, alternate adding flour and milk to the butter mixture until ingredients are completely combined (scrape sides and bottom of the bowl as needed).¼ cup (60 ml) whole milk

 - Divide batter evenly into prepared jelly roll pans and spread so the layers are even and smooth.
 Transfer to 350F (175C) oven to bake for 12-13 minutes (if baking one layer at a time) or 15 minutes (if baking both at the same time) or until baked through and cake springs back when lightly touched.
 Cake may still appear very pale even when baked completely through, don’t over-bake or it will be dry.